BIOS (or Basic Input / Output System) is part of the system the controls your computer, interacting with the firmware in a chip on your motherboard.

-BIOS is the very first piece of software that runs when your computer turns on and is responsible for activating and testing your computers components, ie, Network adaptors, Graphics cards etc, before your operating system starts running.
+BIOS is the very first piece of software that runs when your computer turns on, and makes sure your computers components (Network adaptors, Graphics cards, etc) are running properly.

 BIOS is gradually being phased out for a similar system called EFI or UEFI (Unified / Extensible Firmware Interface).